GaryClarke/testing-php-tdd/README.md

 To get started, all you need to do is:

-<a href="https://garyclarketech.teachable.com/p/test-driven-php">Purchase the course here and get 20% discount</a> use this coupon code GCTREPO20
+<a href="https://garyclarketech.teachable.com/p/test-driven-php">Purchase the course here and get 20% discount</a> using this coupon code: GCTREPO20

 All the code examples used in the lessons are stored in individual branches within this repository.
 Each lesson has its own branch, and within that branch, you can find all the relevant code samples used in that specific lesson.